 In Delhi, winter is now the time of difficult breathing.
 The throat itches, the eyes water, the nostrils hurt.
 A city that lends itself so well to the outdoors forces everyone to stay indoors with windows shut tight.

-ow would it feel to play football with masks?
+How would it feel to play football with masks?
 An element of deception is central to football but that does not extend to covering your face.
 Twenty-two men hurtling on the pitch with their mouths covered sounds like a ridiculous idea but it is not as far-fetched as it seems.
-Earlier this week, footballer Gianni Zuiverloon used a mask while warming up for Delhi Dynamos’ Indian Super League encounter.
+Last October, footballer Gianni Zuiverloon used a mask while warming up for Delhi Dynamos’ Indian Super League encounter.
 And he was not the first one to do so in the Capital.

 Over the past couple of years, winter has become the time of difficult breathing.
 One waits with bated breath, more in fear than anticipation, for a period when inhaling air is an act of self-harm.
 The throat itches, the eyes water, the nostrils hurt.
 Everyone at the Jawaharlal Nehru Stadium on Tuesday was breathing in a storm of dust and pollutants.
 Imagine playing football!

 The unhealthy prognostications had begun to realise hours before play had even began in the late evening.
 As the day progressed, a familiar haze had descended upon the city.
 The sun hid behind the gauzy sky, maimed and shouting, “Get me out of here!”
 But there was to be no escape.
 It only got darker and greyer.